nf-core/funcscan/docs/usage.md

 > ⚠️ We highly recommend performing quality control on input contigs before running the pipeline.
 You may not receive results for some tools if none of the contigs in a FASTA file reach certain thresholds.
 Check parameter documentation for relevent minimum contig parameters.

+## Notes on screening tools

+The implementation of some tools in the pipeline may have some particular behaviours that you should be aware of before you run the pipeline.

+### antiSMASH

+AntiSMASH has a minimum contig parameter, in which only contigs of a certain length (or longer) will be screened.
+In cases where no hits are found in these, then the tool ends successfully.
+However if no contigs in an input file reach that minimum threshold, the tool will end with a 'failure' code, and cause the pipeline to crash.

+To prevent entire pipeline failures to due a single 'bad sample', nf-core/funcscan will filter out any input sample in which none of the contigs reach the minimum contig length specified with `--bgc_antismash_mincontiglength`.

+> ⚠️ If a sample does not reach this contig length threshold, you will recieve a warning in your console and `.nextflow.log` file, and no result files will exist for this sample in your results directory.

 ## Databases and reference files

 nf-core/funcscan utilises various tools that use databases and reference files to generate results.
 While nf-core/funcscan offers in some cases functionality to autodownload databases for you, these databases can be very large, and it is more efficient to store these files in a central place from where they can be reused across pipeline runs.